 "Got a mind to double it with an aught and two or three others just in case who is that pretty girl standing next to you?"
 She looks up at Joe expecting an answer.
 "What?"
 He frowns.
 "What you say?"
 "Oh."
 Violet blinks rapidly.
 "Nothing I mean... nothing."
 "Pretty girl?"
 "Nothing, Joe.
 Nothing."
 She means nothing can be done about it, but it was something.
 Something slight, but troublesome.
 Like the time Miss Haywood asked her what time could she do her granddaughter's hair and Violet said "Two o'clock if the hearse is out of the way."
-Extricating herself from these collapses was not too hard, because nobody pressed her.
+Extricating herself from these collapses is not too hard, because nobody presses her.
 Did they do the same?
 Maybe.
 Maybe everybody has a renegade tongue yearning to be on its own.
-Violet shut up.
-Spoke less and less until "um" carried almost all of her part of a conversation.
-Less excusable than a wayward mouth was an independent hand that found in a parrot's cage a knife lost for weeks.
-Violet got still as well as silent.
-Over time her silences annoyed her husband, then puzzled him and finally depressed him.
-He was married to a woman who spoke mainly to her birds.
-One of whom answered back.
+Violet shuts up.
+Speaks less and less until "um" or "have mercy" carry almost all of her part of a conversation.
+Less excusable than a wayward mouth is an independent hand that can find in a parrot's cage a knife lost for weeks.
+Violet is still as well as silent.
+Over time her silences annoy her husband, then puzzle him and finally depress him.
+He is married to a woman who speaks mainly to her birds.
+One of whom answers back.
 "I love you."